Rulings and interpretations of the statute

 Responsibilities

-- Contracting Officers: Ensure proper application of the statute based on contract value, modifications, and contract type; make annual determinations for indefinite-delivery contracts.
+- Contracting Officers: Must monitor contract modifications, ensure proper application of labor statutes, and make annual determinations for indefinite-delivery contracts.

 - Agencies: Oversee compliance and ensure annual reviews for indefinite-delivery contracts.